tduong10101/tdinvoke.net/source/_posts/charybdis-wireless-keyboard.md

 https://github.com/erenatas/charybdis-wireless-3x6

-Watching this nano build let me map out and understand the all the steps that I need to do.
+Watching this nano build let me map out and understand all the steps that I need to do.

 https://www.youtube.com/watch?v=0RGcVYeuxNM